xeeija/openapi-course/course/paths-exercise.md

   </TabItem>
 </Tabs>

-Copy the code below into the [Online Swagger Editor](https://editor.swagger.io/) or your editor of choice.
+Copy the code below into the [Online Swagger Editor](https://editor.swagger.io/) or your editor of choice and add your endpoints.

 <!-- Needs empty lines around markdown, so it is not interpreted as JSX -->

-import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

 <Tabs groupId="openapi-language">
   <TabItem value="yaml" label="YAML">